Frequently asked questions about the gift agreement

 We handle what is known as a real easement, which is sort of like a “reverse” easement – when an easement is negotiated, the donee is obligated to tolerate “his” property being used by someone else; with a real easement, the donee is obligated to actively act as agreed in the gift agreement.

 An example of this was the real burden we prepared for one of our clients, which served as a so-called exchange.
-The gist of it was that the donor, an elderly lady, in addition to the easement of usufruct, had a real burden inserted in the contract, according to which the donee (her daughter) was to provide or arrange for her care in old age, and even to provide care personally in the event of deterioration of her health.
+The essence was that the donor, an elderly lady, had, in addition to the easement of usufruct, a real burden inserted in the contract, according to which the donee (her daughter) was to provide or arrange for her care in old age, and even to provide care personally in the event of deterioration of her health.

 What about the gift tax